collective/collective.elections/README.rst

 Overview of the current effort
 ==============================

-matem.elections will use Dexterity-based content types to describe an election.
+collective.elections will use Dexterity-based content types to describe an election.
 The election object will move across an election workflow in which different actions will be available to different users with different roles.
 We want to keep this as simple as we can, so we will try not to implement more